mebeim/aoc/2019/README.md

     ### # ##  #####
      ABCDEFGHI

-This time though, we have the knowledge to be able to solve this: the new 5 values will help us.
+This time though, we have the knowledge to be able to solve this: the 5 new values from `E` to `I` will help us.
 To fix our solution (adapting it from part 1), we need to consider what happens exactly in the edge-case scenario above.

 If we run our part 1 code with the new `RUN` command, our poor springbot will fall into space and the Intcode program will print a snapshot of its death.
 We